Dropping is defined as removing an individual course or courses from a student’s schedule/registration, but not removing all courses in a given term.

 After Drop/Add but Prior to the Withdrawal Deadline

-- Students who withdraw after drop/add and before the withdrawal deadline will receive a grade of W for all courses.
+- Students who withdraw after drop/add and before the withdrawal deadline will receive a grade of W for all classes and are liable for tuition.

-- Students on university academic probation who withdraw from UF before the Withdrawal Deadline will continue on probation until their grade point deficit is reduced to zero.
+- Students on university academic probation who withdraw before the Withdrawal Deadline will continue on probation until their UF cumulative GPA becomes a 2.0 or greater.
 Students on Admissions Committee probation must meet the terms of their probation.
 Students on college probation should check with their college/departmental advisor about college-specific requirements.

 - Students considering petitioning for a medical withdrawal or retroactive medical withdrawal should contact the Dean of Students Office for additional information about the process.